lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ```
 where distribution could be Ubuntu-22.04, say.

-Now as a first step, let's update WSL to the latest version.
+Now as a first step, let`s update WSL to the latest version.

 ```console
  wsl --update